Smart Home Security Tips

 11. Avoid public Wi-Fi networks.

 You might want to manage your IoT devices through your mobile device in a coffee shop across town.
 If you’re on public Wi-Fi — generally not a good idea — use a VPN.
-For instance, Norton Secure VPN offers a number of privacy and security features for both public and home Wi-Fi.
+For instance, This is the VPN we recommend.
+It has a number of privacy and security features for both public and home Wi-Fi.